FinalsClub/karmaworld/README.md

 This project uses [pdf2htmlEX](https://github.com/coolwanglu/pdf2htmlEX) as a dependency. pdf2htmlEX is used to convert uploaded PDF notes into HTML.
-It needs to be installed on the same system that KarmaNotes runs on.
+It needs to be installed on the same system that KarmaWorld is running on.

 ### using their source